Learning collision operators from plasma phase space data using differentiable simulators: Introduction

 We emphasize that, with the exception of~\citet{chen2021solving}, all previous examples focus on solving the equation of interest (a \textit{forward problem}) using a prescribed collision operator (with fixed, non-learnable coefficients) rather than on extracting a new operator from observed dynamics (an inverse problem), as we aim in this paper.
 While~\citet{chen2021solving} proposed using PINNs to simultaneously address the forward and inverse problems, the simulation data in that work was generated by explicitly solving the equation with the learned collision operator, whereas in our work the data is obtained from first-principles simulations, that capture the electromagnetic interactions between particles self-consistently.

 An exception to this line of research is the work of~\citet{camporeale2022data}, who used PINNs to learn FP operators that capture observed electron dynamics in the Earth's radiation belts.
 The underlying motivation and method are the same as ours, with the exception that we use a differentiable simulator to integrate the dynamics.
 We believe our approach to be more advantageous for our case study since we can generate as much kinetic simulation data as required, and the differentiable simulator allows us to quickly extract the collision operator without having to train a PINN as in~\citet{camporeale2022data}.
-Additionally, in this work, we identify the reason why the PINNs in~\citet{camporeale2022data} do not find a unique solution to the advection/diffusion operators and propose a solution to overcome this problem.
+Additionally, in this work, we highlight the reason why the PINNs in~\citet{camporeale2022data} do not find a unique solution to the advection/diffusion operators and propose an approach to mitigate this problem.

 Another very promising related work is that of~\citet{zhao2025data, zhao2025fast} which recently proposed an approach to learn collision operators from molecular dynamics (MD) data.
 Similarly to our work, they infer a collision operator from kinetic data, with the operator written in its integral formulation.
 They demonstrate the capability of this formulation to accurately capture the results of MD simulations for both strongly coupled and weakly correlated plasmas initially outside thermal equilibrium.
 Unlike our approach here, they still use particle tracks during training while we learn directly from phase space data.
 Our approach, as previously explained, is more efficient in terms of storage requirements and can be more easily generalizable to other datasets.
 Furthermore, while their approach minimizes the prediction error over one time-step, ours optimizes for long-term stability since we use a differentiable simulator to integrate the dynamics over multiple time-steps.
-Lastly, while the formulation of the operator proposed in ~\citet{zhao2025data} is tuned specifically for collisional dynamics, the FP description proposed in this work is applicable to other processes.
+Lastly, while the formulation of the operator proposed in~\citet{zhao2025data} is tuned specifically for collisional dynamics, the FP description proposed in this work is applicable to other processes.